 Two other steps that may not come immediately to mind are to preserve the shoes and clothes you were wearing at the time of the incident.
 Surface testing may be required to show how the actual shoes you were wearing are likely to interact with the surface on which you fell.
 Your clothes may have stains that can help to identify any liquids that may have been on the floor or ground that may have caused your fall.

-You should consider contacting an attorney as soon as possible after you suffer a slip and fall injury.
+You should consider contacting a slip and fall attorney in Huntington Beach as soon as possible after you suffer a slip and fall injury.
 The attorney may be able to send someone to the scene to take photographs or gather other evidence that may ultimately be important to your case.
 Winning a slip and fall case is highly dependent on preservation and presentation of good evidence to support your claim.
 Your attorney should be familiar with what you need to increase the chances of winning your case.

 If settlement negotiations are unsuccessful and your case goes to trial, your lawyer can present the evidence in your favor and put on a case that attempts to prove that you did actually suffer damages as a result of the slip and fall and that the hazardous condition was something that the owner or occupant should have warned visitors about but failed to do so.
 The judge will give the jury very specific instructions regarding what must be proven in order to find in your favor.
 Your lawyer should be familiar with those instructions and present the best case possible to convince the jury that the necessary elements were met.